SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/01-introduction/01-introduction-to-data-structures-and-algorithms/01-introduction-to-data-structures-and-algorithms.md

-The car example above is similar to the `queue` data structure, if we manipulate the reference by having multiple references to multiple nodes we will form a `tree` data structure.
+The car example above is similar to the `queue` data structure, if we manipulate the structure by having multiple pointers for each node we will form a `tree` data structure.

 ![node and pointer example 2](./images/node-and-pointer-example-folders.jpg)